Longer minimum residence periods

-The most notable change is the increase in the minimum period of legal residence required to apply for Portuguese nationality:
+The most impactful change concerns the minimum period of legal residence required to apply:

 • Nationals of CPLP countries and EU Member States: now required to have 7 years of legal residence in Portugal